 Escarole is crunchy, green, and bitter.
 Bitter can go either way, but unless you have a particular aversion to this essential taste, bitter can be a beautiful thing, balancing the sweet and salty and sour in all foods.

 Escarole is great torn into bite-size pieces for a salad and stands up well to bold dressings.
-Weather in salads or cooked, escarole pairs particularly well with egg, as in Chickpea & Escarole Stew.
-Also try it grilled or broiled for a powerful accompaniment to roasted or grilled meats.
+Weather in salads or cooked, escarole pairs particularly well with egg.
+Also, try it grilled or broiled for a powerful accompaniment to roasted or grilled meats.

 Radicchio is a brilliantly magenta-colored set of leaves.
 The most commonly available radicchio is Chioggia radicchio that looks like a small cabbage, and, in fact, resembles a looser-leafed and whiter-ribbed version of red cabbage.